ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 When you select an agent that can attack
-(has an attack point and enemies in range) a hit chance is shown over all aviable targets:
+(has an attack point and enemies in range) a hit chance is shown over all available targets:

 ![Hit chances screenshot](2018-05-12--hit-chances-1.png)